-Vanguard UK has finally reduced its £100,000 direct investment minimum down to £500 per fund, offering savers a way to invest in its funds without using an overpriced brokerage.
-But how do Vanguard’s account fees stack up versus my usually preferred low cost Halifax iWeb platform?
+Vanguard UK has reduced its fund entry minimum from £100,000 to £500 per fund, offering investors a way to invest in its funds without using an overpriced brokerage.
+But how do Vanguard’s account fees stack up versus my preferred low cost Halifax iWeb trading platform?

 Vanguard Direct & iWeb Facts: